evan-woodworth/reading-notes/docs/README.md

 This article explains the benefits of spending your time wisely.
 The overriding suggestion is to consider your time to be worth $1000/hr, and judge each moment by whether or not is living up to that figure.

 An interesting point that the author makes is that you should say "no" to things that are either not worth your time or don't work towards achieving your goals.
-By overextending yourself, you can take away from the thigs that you really need to focus on.
+By overextending yourself, you can take away from the things that you really need to focus on.

-Another point of intereset is that you should stay focused, rather than allowing yourself to get lost in something.
+Another point of interest is that you should stay focused, rather than allowing yourself to get lost in something.
 The suggestion is that you should always strive to pay attention to what you are doing and why, so that you don't get distracted or bogged down by meaningless details.
 The author states "If you don't manage your time, it will manage you."

 ### How to think like a programmer
 [source](https://www.freecodecamp.org/news/how-to-think-like-a-programmer-lessons-in-problem-solving-d1d8bf1de7d2/) -Richard Reis